-The classic Margarita recipe features tequila, orange liqueur and fresh lime juice, but as with most classics, bartenders and enthusiasts find ways to tweak the formula to their liking.
+The classic Margarita recipe features tequila, orange liqueur and fresh lime juice, but as with most classics, bartenders and enthusiasts find ways to tweak the formula.
 One twist on the original has become a modern-classic: Tommy’s Margarita, which was created by Julio Bermejo in the early ’90s at Tommy’s Mexican Restaurant, a San Francisco favorite dating back to 1965.

 Tommy’s version is characterized by its lack of orange liqueur.
-Rather than using the sweetener to balance the tequila and lime, Bermejo relies solely on agave nectar, a sweetener made from the same plant that produces tequila.
+(Some bartenders argue that eliminating the orange liqueur makes this version not a Margarita.
+But that is a story for another time.)
+Rather than using the sweetener to balance the tequila and lime, Bermejo relies solely on agave nectar, made from the same plant that produces tequila.
 This simple swap creates a cocktail that tastes similar to the original and saves the drinker a few calories.
-It became emblematic of the lighter, fresher style of eating and drinking that was taking place in California at the time and still drives much of the culinary and bar scene today.
+It became emblematic of the lighter, fresher style of eating and drinking that was taking place in California around the end of the twentieth century and still drives much of the culinary and bar scene today.

 - 2 ounces blanco tequila